Lower Blepharoplasty in Brazil: the rejuvenation of the gaze begins with the lower eyelids

 To understand lower blepharoplasty, it is essential to comprehend what happens to the area around the eyes over the years.
 The lower eyelid is not just a piece of skin — it is a complex system of layers that includes skin, orbicular muscle, orbital septum, fat compartments, and the tarsal plate that provides support.

-The combination of these factors explains why no cream, massage, or non-surgical procedure definitively resolves fat bags.
-Procedures such as facial filling with hyaluronic acid can camouflage mild dark circles, but do not eliminate herniated fat bags or treat excess skin.
+The combination of these factors explains why no cream, massage, or non-surgical procedure definitively resolves under-eye bags.
+Procedures such as facial fillers with hyaluronic acid can conceal mild dark circles, but do not eliminate herniated fat bags or treat excess skin.

 The techniques I use in lower blepharoplasty